grantmcconnaughey/Flake8Rules/README.md

 # Flake8 Rules

-Documentation for the rules in Flake8, pyflakes, pycodestyle, and mccabe.e
+Documentation for the rules in Flake8, pyflakes, pycodestyle, and mccabe.

 ## API